forgi86/sysid-transformers/README.md

-# Model-free in-context learning of dynamical systems with Transformers
+# In-context learning for model-free system identification

-This repository contains the Python code to reproduce the results of the paper *Model-free in-context learning of dynamical systems with Transformers* (in preparation, 2023) by Marco Forgione, Filippo Pura and Dario Piga.
+This repository contains the Python code to reproduce the results of the paper *In-context learning for model-free system identification* (in preparation, 2023) by Marco Forgione, Filippo Pura and Dario Piga.